Economy of Uttarakhand

-Uttarakhand's gross state domestic product for 2024 is estimated at $45 billion in current prices.
-Today its contribution to India's GDP stand at 1.16% of Total National GDP of $3.9 trillion dollar.
-Against its population share which stands at 0.84% of total population of India of 144 crore in 2025.
+Uttarakhand's gross state domestic product for 2024-2025 is estimated at $45 billion at current prices.

 The Uttarakhand state is the second fastest growing state in India.
 Its gross state domestic product (GSDP) (at constant prices) increased more than 13 times from ₹24,786 crore in FY 2005 to ₹3.33 lakh crore in FY23-24.
 The real GSDP grew at 13.7% (CAGR) during the FY 2005–FY2012 period.
 The contribution of the service sector to the GSDP of Uttarakhand was just over 50% during FY 2012.
 Per capita income in Uttarakhand is ₹2,61,173 (FY 2023) which is higher than the national average of ₹2.12 lakh (FY 2023).
 According to the Reserve Bank of India, the total foreign direct investment in the state from April 2000 to October 2009 amounted to US$46.7 million.

 Like most of India, agriculture is one of the most significant sectors of the economy of Uttarakhand.
 Basmati rice, wheat, soybeans, groundnuts, coarse cereals, pulses, and oil seeds are the most widely grown crops.
 Fruits like apples, oranges, pears, peaches, litchis, and plums are widely grown and important to the large food processing industry.
 Agricultural export zones have been set up in the state for leechi, horticulture, herbs, medicinal plants, and basmati rice.
 During 2010, wheat production was 831 thousand tonnes and rice production was 610 thousand tonnes, while the main cash crop of the state, sugarcane, had a production of 5058 thousand tonnes.
 As 86% of the state consists of hills, the yield per hectare is not very high.
 86% of all croplands are in the plains while the remaining is from the hills.

 Other key industries include tourism and hydropower, and there is prospective development in IT, ITES, biotechnology, pharmaceuticals and automobile industries.
 The service sector of Uttarakhand mainly includes tourism, information technology, higher education, and banking.

 The daily electricity demand in Uttarakhand is 2600 MW.
 Only 800-1200 MW are produced locally.

 During 2005–2006, the state successfully developed three Integrated Industrial Estates (IIEs) at Haridwar, Pantnagar, and Sitarganj; Pharma City at Selaqui; Information Technology Park at Sahastradhara (Dehradun); and a growth centre at Siggadi (Kotdwar).
 Also in 2006, 20 industrial sectors in public private partnership mode were developed in the state.